 Runout Tolerance

-Runout is the amount of tolerance a given feature can have with respect to a datum when it is rotated at 360 degrees.
-Basically, it is the control of circularity with respect to a datum.
+Runout is the amount of tolerance a given feature can have concerning a datum when it is rotated at 360 degrees.
+It is the control of circularity concerning a datum.

 There are two types of runout tolerance.